-To the extent we sideline the One who gave us all those as irrelevant, we abandon all those.
+To the extent we sideline the One who gave us all

+terms of when a "person" came into being, that is, infused with a "soul" or "animated."
+Roe, p.
+133 those as irrelevant, we abandon all those.
 We revert to frail logic.
 We revert to the little that imperfect humans are able to grasp.
 Without a standard higher than ourselves, it is very difficult for our logic to grasp very much more than ourselves.